bgriffy/Character-Sheet-Creator-/README.md

-**Note: I am not allowed to make the code for this project public in accordance with university policy.
+**Note: Since this application was created for a school project, I am not allowed to make the code public in accordance with university policy.
 This is to prevent other college students from plagarizing.
 But, for prospective employers, I would be more than happy to send you the code personally.

 # D&D Character Utilities